 How Do I Get My Boat On The Lake?

-- Boat access is via private property and for Gleason Lake residents only.
+- Boat access is via private property only.

-- Fill out GLIA website form for launch access and scheduling.
+- Fill out GLIA website form for launch access questions.

 - NO GUARANTEE of future ramp use – launch at your own risk.